AxisCommunications/docker-acap/README.md

 <!-- omit in toc -->
 ### Known Issues

-- When using the SD Card for this application, the file permissions can sometimes be set incorrectly during an upgrade of the device firmware or the application.
-To fix this see [Using an SD card as storage](#using-an-sd-card-as-storage).
+- When using the SD card for this application, the file permissions can sometimes be set incorrectly during an upgrade of the device firmware or the application.
+  See [Using an SD card as storage](#using-an-sd-card-as-storage) for information on how to handle this.

 - Only uid and gid are properly mapped between device and containers, not the secondary groups that the user is a member of.
 This means that resources on the device, even if they are volume or device mounted, can be inaccessible inside the container.
 This can also affect usage of unsupported D-Bus methods from the container.
-See [Using host user secondary groups in container](#using-host-user-secondary-groups-in-container) for how to handle this.
+See [Using host user secondary groups in container](#using-host-user-secondary-groups-in-container) for information on how to handle this.

 ## Requirements